Top 8 Things To Know About

-Some Honda Odyssey minivans and Honda Pilot SUVs may be equipped with defective transmissions that make driving unsafe.
-The affected vehicles include:
+Honda Odyssey minivans and Honda Pilot SUVs may be equipped with defective transmissions that make driving unsafe.
+The affected vehicles include: 2011–2019 Honda Odyssey and 2014–2019 Honda Pilot

 MacDougall v.
 Honda alleges that 2011–2016 Honda Odyssey minivans have defective transmissions that cause acceleration problems, gear shifting issues and sudden transmission failure.
 Another lawsuit, Mobayen v.
 Honda, represents owners and lessees of 2017–2019 Honda Odyssey and 2014–2019 Honda Pilot vehicles.

-Owners and lessees of 2011–2019 Honda Odyssey minivans and 2014–2019 Honda Pilot SUVs should opt out of one or more class action lawsuits in order to retain their individual right to sue.
+Owners and lessees of 2011–2019 Honda Odyssey minivans and 2014–2019 Honda Pilot SUVs who opt out a class action lawsuit can retain their individual right to sue.

-Many consumers allege that transmission defects in their Honda Odyssey and Honda Pilot vehicles cause recurring safety problems such as lurching, stalling and sudden transmission failure.
+Many consumers state that transmission defects in their Honda Odyssey and Honda Pilot vehicles cause recurring safety problems.
+Examples of these are lurching, stalling and sudden transmission failure.
 One lawsuit alleges that these transmission defects are caused by faulty materials or poor workmanship.

-Another lawsuit alleges that these vehicles experience repeated juddering from the torque converter clutch.
-The torque converter is a component that sits between the engine and the automatic transmission, and it serves a similar purpose that a clutch would in a manual transmission.
-One consumer alleges that a technician told him he had a bad torque converter or a bad transmission assembly.
-When replicating the problem, the technician allegedly said he could feel the torque converter clutch lock up.
+In similar fashion, another lawsuit alleges that these vehicles experience repeated juddering from the torque converter clutch.
+The torque converter is a component that sits between the engine and the automatic transmission.
+It serves a similar purpose that a clutch would in a manual transmission.

 The juddering from the torque converter clutch is allegedly caused by deteriorated transmission fluid.
 According to the lawsuit, the transmission fluid deteriorates faster than expected when exposed to “intermittent high heat loads under specific driving conditions.”